smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 9th to 13th January

-* SAHSULAND tests; fixes for numgeolevels, precision fuuzy match in proj4 data
+* SAHSULAND tests; fixes for numgeolevels, precision fuuzy match in proj4 data; event race, PG schema issues; removed optimized_geojson from tiles table
+* Installed new sahsuland geometry, tiles etc.
+* Grants
+* RIF and non RIF path fixes for Postgres

 #### Current TODO list (January 2017):

+* Check tiles all generated and not null, no extra, none missing
+* Drop scripts
+* Fix SQL server load script etc
 * Fix zoomlevel miss-set from config file (defaults are wrong)
+* Check (warn/error) if geometry not within projection (sahsuland is using Nevada north 1927 at present)

 ### Alter 9